Driving Without Insurance: Penalties, Fines & Consequences by State

 Driving Without Insurance Penalties: What Every Driver Must Know

-Driving without insurance is illegal in 49 out of 50 states, yet according to the Insurance Research Council, 15.4% of U.S. motorists were uninsured in 2023 — meaning roughly 1 in 6 drivers on the road carries no coverage.
+Driving without insurance is illegal in 49 out of 50 states, yet according to the Insurance Research Council, 15.4% of U.S. motorists were uninsured in 2023 — a steady rise from 12.4% in 2017.
+That means roughly 1 in 6 drivers on the road carries no coverage at all.
+When combining uninsured and underinsured motorists, that figure climbs to 1 in 3 drivers (33.4%).
 The consequences of getting caught range from steep fines and license suspension to vehicle impoundment, SR-22 requirements, and even jail time for repeat offenders.
 And if you're involved in an accident without coverage, the financial fallout can be catastrophic.

 Trusted by Thousands